gregheidenescherjr/Containerized-Windows/README.md

 Containerized-Windows

+CURRENTLY NIGHTLY BUILDS AVAILABLE ONLY!!!
+USE AT YOUR OWN RISK!!!

 Fedora/Qubes Inspired Project for Windows.
 I know it will not reach their level but,I am adopting as many ideas as I can to bridge the experience.

 The average person should not have to woory about random attacks on their personal files.
 This is to help increase best practices for the average user.
 Advanced users all have their own tweaks.